-In this blog post, the Bloom Burton equity research team summarizes the performance of the Canadian healthcare sector during 4Q-2018, and provides commentary on select stock movements and overall market trends.
+In this blog post, the Bloom Burton equity research team summarizes the performance of the Canadian healthcare sector during 4Q-2019, and provides commentary on select stock movements and overall market trends.

-Our analysis includes all Canadian publicly-listed healthcare companies, defined as companies that are Canadian headquartered and/or listed on Canadian exchanges, with a market capof C$10 MM or greater.
-Our definition of healthcare includes companies operating in the following areas: therapeutic R&D; commercial therapeutics; healthcare services; healthcare IT; medical devices; medical supplies; diagnostics; consumer health and veterinary.
+Our analysis includes all Canadian publicly-listed healthcare companies, defined as companies that are Canadian headquartered and/or listed on Canadian exchanges, with an enterprise value (EV) of C$10 MM or greater.
+Our definition of healthcare includes companies operating in the following areas: therapeutic R&D; commercial therapeutics; healthcare services; healthcare IT; medical devices; medical supplies; diagnostics; and consumer health.
 We do not include medical cannabis producers (unless they are developing cannabis-based products under the traditional drug development regulatory process) or companies that operate long term care facilities.
-Based on these criteria we identified 85 companies.
+Based on these criteria we identified 98 companies.

 Tier 1 Company Performance

-- The number of Tier 1 decliners (23) was higher than the number of advancers (5) this quarter.
+The number of Tier 1 advancers (21) was higher than the number of decliners (9) this quarter.